Computing Pareto-Optimal and Almost Envy-Free Allocations of Indivisible Goods: Finding EF1+fPO allocations of goods

 Therefore, using Lemma~\ref{lem:sparse-poly-utils}, Theorem~\ref{thm:ef1po-main} gives:

-\begin{theorem} Given a $k$-ary fair division instance $I = (N,M,V)$ where $k$ is a constant, an allocation that is both EF1 and fPO can be computed in time $\poly{n,m}$. \end{theorem}
+\begin{theorem} Given a $k$-ary fair division instance $I = (N,M,V)$ where $k$ is a constant, an allocation that is both EF1 and fPO can be computed in time $\poly{m,n}$. \end{theorem}

-\begin{remark} We note that our techniques can also be used to show that an allocation that is weighted-EF1 (wEF1) and fPO exists and can be computed in pseudo-polynomial time. \end{remark}
+\begin{remark} \normalfont We note that our techniques can also be used to show that an allocation that is weighted-EF1 (wEF1) and fPO exists and can be computed in pseudo-polynomial time.
+Here, an allocation $\x$ is wEF1 if for all agents $i,h$ we have $\frac{v_i(\x_i)}{w_i} \ge \frac{v_i(\x_h\setminus j)}{w_h}$ for some $j\in \x_h$, where $w_k$ denotes the weight of agent $k$.
+We can modify Algorithm~\ref{alg:ef1po} for the weighted setting by considering weighted-LS instead of LS, as the agents with minimum $\frac{\p(\x_i)}{w_i}$, and performing transfer from agent $h$ if it violates weighted-pEF1, i.e., if $\frac{\p(\x_h\setminus j)}{w_h} > \frac{\p(\x_i)}{w_i}$ for every $j\in \x_h$ and a weighted-LS $i$.
+Lemmas~\ref{lem:alloc-on-mbb} and \ref{lem:swap-poly} still hold as before.
+Lemma~\ref{lem:LSspending} holds with weighted-spending instead of spending.
+With these modifications, the key Lemma~\ref{lem:utilinc} can be shown as before, thus implying pseudo-polynomial run time for computing an EF1+fPO allocation in the weighted case as well. \end{remark}

-\section{Finding EQ1+fPO Allocations of Goods}
+\section{Finding EQ1+fPO allocations of goods}

 We now show that Algorithm~\ref{alg:eq1po} finds an EQ1+fPO allocation given a fair division instance with positive values.
 We require the values to be positive because instances with zero values might not even admit an allocation that is EQ1+PO \cite{freeman2019eqxpo}.
-Algorithm~\ref{alg:eq1po} is similar to Algorithm~\ref{alg:ef1po}, except that it works with values instead of spendings of agents since EQ1 allocations are desired as opposed to EF1.
+Algorithm~\ref{alg:eq1po} is similar to Algorithm~\ref{alg:ef1po}, except that it works with values instead of spendings of agents since we desire EQ1 allocations instead of EF1.

 Algorithm~\ref{alg:eq1po} starts with a welfare maximizing integral allocation $(\x,\p)$, where $p_j = v_{ij}$ for $j \in \x_i$.
-We refer to the agent(s) with the least utility as the LU agent(s), and let $L$ be the set of LU agents.
-The algorithm first explores if there is an alternating path $P = (i = i_0, j_1, i_1, \dots, j_{\ell}, i_{\ell} = h)$, from some LU agent $i\in L$, such that $v_h(\x_h\setminus\{j_{\ell}\}) > v_i(\x_i)$, i.e., an alternating path along which the EQ1 condition is violated for the LU agent.
-When such a path is encountered, the algorithm \textit{transfers} $j_\ell$ from $h$ to $i_{\ell-1}$.
-When there is no such path from $i$, the component $C_i$ of the LS agent $i$ is EQ1.
-Let $C_L$ be the union of components of the LU agents.
-Suppose the overall allocation is not EQ1, then the algorithm \textit{raises the prices} of all goods in the $C_L$ until a new MBB edge gets added from an agent $h\in C_L$ to a good $j\notin C_L$.
-The algorithm then proceeds as before from Line 2.
+We refer to an agent with the least utility as an LU agent and let $L$ be the set of LU agents.
+If the allocation $\x$ is not EQ1, then exist an EQ1-violator agent $h$, i.e., $v_h(\x_h\setminus \{j\}) > v_i(\x_i)$, for any $j\in \x_h$ and any LU agent $i$.
+Similar to Algorithm~\ref{alg:ef1po}, we first explore if such an EQ1-violator belongs to the component $C_i$ of some LU agent $i$.
+If not, \textit{we raise the prices} of all goods in $C_L$ until a new MBB edge gets added from an agent $h\in C_L$ to a good $j\notin C_L$.